RarelyCharlie/rarelycharlie.github.io/glossary.md

 feedback: https://www.7cups.com/@RarelyCharlie
 ---

 This is an unofficial and experimental glossary of the terminology used at [7 Cups](http://7cups.com/), compiled and maintained by [@RarelyCharlie](https://7cups.com/@RarelyCharlie).
-For more information, and to report errors and omissions, see the announcement in the 7 Cups forums: [A 7 Cups Glossary]({{ page.feedback }})
+For more information, and to report errors and omissions, see the forum thread: [A 7 Cups Glossary]({{ page.feedback }})
 {: .preface}

 <h1 id="1-to-1-chat">1-to-1-chat</h1>